V4Fire/Core/src/core/object/proxy-readonly/README.md

 1. You can't use `Object.preventExtension` at a clone object because it should be applied to the original object.
 2. `Object.isExtensible` always returns a value from the original object.
-3. If the original object prevents extensions, then a cloned object will also prevent these extensions.
-4. You can't redefine a property descriptor if it contains `configurable: false` attribute in the original object.